SRC-technology/SRC/README.md

 ## Who we Are

-SRC is a non-for-profit organization based in Stockholm, Sweden, that is run in a completely open manner.
+Stockholm Research Center (SRC for short, pronounced _source_) is a non-for-profit organization based in Stockholm, Sweden, that is run in a completely open manner.

 SRC aims to __advance humanity__, specifically our interaction with technology, our understanding of technology, and technology itself, via a series of